tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 HSS-LMS (Hierarchical Signature System - Leighton-Micali Signature): A hash-based signature scheme, providing long-term security and efficient key management for firmware authentication (see {{REC-SHS}}).

+XMSS (eXtended Merkle Signature Scheme): Another stateful hash-based signature scheme similar to HSS-LMS {{RFC8391}}.
+XMSS signatures are slightly shorter than HSS-LMS signatures for equivalent security.
+However, HSS-LMS provides performance advantages and HSS-LMS is considered simpler (see Section 10 of {{RFC8554}}).

 Firmware images can be signed using one of these quantum-resistant algorithms before being distributed to HSMs.

 # Key Management and Quantum-Safe Authorization